maciekiwaniuk/snake-web-app/README.md

 Redis is necessary to count for example total visits on website.
 To enable redis service you need to fill all crucial variables related with prefix REDIS_ in .env and after that set REDIS_CONFIGURED to true.

     REDIS_CONFIGURED=true

+# Testing

+To test if application is running properly, you can use implemented tests

+    php artisan test

 # Application usage